 |December 22, 2017||CVE 2017-16897||Security update for passport-wsfed-saml2 Passport strategy library||passport-wsfed-saml2 Passport strategy library|

 |December 4, 2017||CVE 2017-17068||Security update for auth0.js popup callback vulnerability||Auth0.js|

 Some common cybersecurity threats include:

 Cross-site Request Forgery (CSRF or XSRF) attacks

-Auth0 has attack protection features that can shield against certain attacks.
-See Prevent Common Cybersecurity Threats for details.
+Auth0 has attack protection features that can shield against certain types of attacks.

 If your environment is behind a firewall, custom database connections, hooks, and rules may require you to add specific Auth0 IP addresses to the AllowList to ensure proper functionality.

 If there are user fields that should not be stored in Auth0 databases due to privacy reasons, you can add user attributes to the Deny List.
 In a situation where you want to revoke an access token so that it can no longer be used, you can use the Deny List or application grants.
 To learn more, see Revoke Access to API Using Deny List or Application Grants.